 We received more than 60 entries this year.
 See them all here, and vote for your favorites.
 Winners will get a prize pack from SAM—but the ultimate prize is letting everyone know you won.

 Click on the links below to read all about these entrants.
-AND THEN VOTE!
-Voting period ends December 14, 2022.
+Voting ended December 14, 2022.
 Stay tuned for winner announcements, coming soon!

 THE MJ FIRECRACKER